whatupintown/DTPS-prototype/ROADMAP.md

 ## 4. Python API to access the contract
 TBD...

-## 5. Integration of Shapeshift and/or Changelly to support payments with other cryptocurrencies
+## 5. Integration of ShapeShift and/or Changelly
-TBD...
+Support for payments with other cryptocurrencies.

-## 6. Python DTPS generator (package) to configure, generate and deploy DTPS contracts
+## 6. Python DTPS generator
-TBD...
+Python package to configure, generate and deploy DTPS contracts.

 ## 7. Integration of a fiat payment solution
 TBD...